Skip To Main Content

 Laptop Amongst Fall Leaves

-September 13, 2023 - By Hawke Media
+September 15, 2024 - By Hawke Media

 6 Best Practices for a BFCM Email Marketing Campaign

-The total of holiday shopping done through ecommerce platforms increased 20 percent in 5 years, and last year ecommerce sales made up 1 in 5 holiday purchases.
+The total of holiday shopping done through e-commerce platforms increased 20 percent in 5 years, and last year ecommerce sales made up 1 in 5 holiday purchases.
 According to Campaign Monitor, BFCM email marketing campaigns are responsible for over 20% of holiday shopping.
 Most customers admit to paying more attention to marketing emails close to the holidays.

 Cyber Week is the period from Black Friday to Cyber Monday (BFCM), and no brand can afford to let that marketing window pass it by.
 A few key best practices will elevate your BFCM email marketing campaign to the next level.